Go to content

 Obligation to report material changes

 CASPs must immediately inform the AFM (in writing) of any material change in the circumstances under which the licence was granted.
-This concerns changes in the information provided with the application.
-This may include changes in the company's business operations, the cessation of certain crypto-asset services, changes in shareholders or the persons responsible for the company's management, and new antecedents.
+This concerns changes to the information provided with the licence application.
+This may include changes in the company’s business operations, discontinuation of certain crypto asset services, and changes in shareholders.

-Other examples are a change of name of the company, changes to the articles of association or legal form, outsourcing of activities or termination of outsourcing.
-This also includes the evidence that has been provided or is to be provided in the context of Article 62 paragraph 2, points g and h MiCAR.
-Changes to information provided during the granting of the licence must be reported via the e-mail address casp.notifications.micar@afm.nl
+Other examples include a change of the company’s name, amendments to the articles of association or legal form, outsourcing or termination of outsourced activities.
+Changes relating to information provided during the licensing process must be reported via the email address crypto@afm.nl.